hbakkum/hbakkum.github.io/_posts/2017-09-02-maven-versioning-in-a-continuous-delivery-pipeline.md

 {% endhighlight %}

 Things work fine if we say run a '**mvn clean install**' from the parent pom level.
-However, if we wanted to just build from the app-spec-tests module only, the build fails with the following message:
+However, if we wanted to build the app-spec-tests module only (e.g. by changing into the app-spec-tests module directory and running a 'mvn clean install'), the build fails with the following message:

 {% highlight console %}
 [INFO] Building App Spec Tests 1.local